elainekalyn-10/DataPreprocess/README.md

 * **Google Earth Engine** account with access to Asset storage and Google Drive
 * **R**  environment with raster/spatial packages (for CHM)
+* **Python** Python environment (version 3.8 or above is recommended) and related scientific computing packages (such as numpy, pandas, scikit-learn, etc.)

 ---